CHEN-Jiaxing/distributed_task_dispath/README.md

-a distributed task dispath system using tendis as storage and use zookeeper to monit the process status and dispath the unfinished tasks
+a distributed task dispath system using tendis as storage and use zookeeper to monit the process status and dispath the unfinished tasks besides it also supports crash situation and monitor reelection